tikv/rfcs/text/0113-follower-read-cache.md

 ## Detailed design

-Safe TS in follower is used to determine the minimum timestamp that guarantees the consistent reads from replica.
-Currently, safe TS is advanced by advance-ts message from the leader.
-In this proposal, response of read index messsages can also be used to advance safeTS in follower if there are no pending pre writes on leader.
+safe-ts in follower is used to determine the minimum timestamp that guarantees the consistent reads from replica.
+Currently, safe-ts is advanced by advance-ts message from the leader.
+In this proposal, response of read index messsages can also be used to advance safe-ts in follower if there are no pending pre writes on leader.
-Changes to advance safe ts from raft read index response is pretty straightforward and most of the existing logic in the stale read path will be reused.
+Changes to advance safe-ts from raft read index response is pretty straightforward and most of the existing logic in the stale read path will be reused.
 Ref counters per region need to be added in the leader to keep track of total number of pending locks and lock status need to be included in a raft read index response.
 These are the detailed steps
 - Read index request check the lock reference counter and send its status through raft message in read index response
-- Update safe ts if there are no locks at this timestamp in replica.
+- Follower read response call update safe-ts if there are no locks at this timestamp in leader.
-- Follower reads will initially compare the Safe TS with the timestamp in the request, and only if the request timestamp is greater than the Safe TS, a read index request will be sent.
+- Follower reads will initially compare the safe-ts with the timestamp in the request, and only if the request timestamp is greater than the safe-ts, a read index request will be sent.

 This feature would be enabled by default and no new configuration will be added.